VOTE BY MAIL

 How Do I Vote By Mail?

-A voter, or someone designated by the voter, a member of the voter's immediate family or the voter's legal guardian, may request a vote-by-mail ballot from the Supervisor of Elections in person, by mail, by e-mail, by telephone or using an online form.
-One request can cover all elections through the next two General Elections.
+A voter, or someone designated by the voter, a member of the voter's immediate family or the voter's legal guardian, may request a vote-by-mail ballot from the Supervisor of Elections in person, by mail, by e-mail or by telephone.
+One request can cover all elections through the next General Election.
 The person requesting a vote-by-mail ballot must disclose: